pashmaklang/pashmak/doc/1_Variables.md

 #### how it works?

-the isset command gets one or more variable names and if all of that vars exists, put `True` in  memory and if all or one/more of them are not exists, put `False` in memory
+the isset command gets one or more variable names and if all of that vars exist, it will put `True` in  memory and if all or one/more of them are not exists, it will put `False` in memory

 ### typeof command